 The settings script configure is executed inside the Docker container after the configure_host script.
-Its purpose is to make environment specific settings in the app container before it's removed.
+Its purpose is to make environment specific settings in the app container before it is removed.
 The parameters are the app action remove, the appid, the app version and a filename for error logging.

-6.2.4 Docker script store data
+6.2.4.
+Docker script store_data

-The lifecycle script store_data is required if data exists in the container which should not be removed when the container is replaced with a new container or if the app is uninstalled.
+The life cycle script store_data is required if data exists in the container which should not be removed when the container is replaced with a new container or if the app is uninstalled.
 The script is not required if all the data is stored outside of the container for example in a database or a mapped volume.
-It's executed inside the Docker container and it should copy the relevant data to /var/lib/univention-appcenter/apps/APPID/data/.
+It is executed inside the Docker container and it should copy the relevant data to /var/lib/univention-appcenter/apps/\$APPID/data/.
 Afterwards, the data can be restored by one of the restore_data scripts.
 The parameters are the appid, the app version and a filename for error logging.

-6.2.5 Unjoin script
+6.2.5.
+Unjoin script

 The unjoin script uinst is executed on the UCS host system after the Docker container is removed.
-See Writing unjoin scripts24 in UCS Developer Reference for how to write an unjoin script.
+See the Developer Reference3 for how to write an unjoin script.
 It should revert most (if not all) changes done in the join script.
 With the notable exception of schema registration.
 An LDAP schema extension should never be removed once it was registered.

-6.3 Upgrade scripts
+6.3.
+Upgrade scripts